Broncos vs. Commanders odds, prediction, best bets: 'Sunday Night Football' picks by expert on 15-9 run

 Veteran quarterback Marcus Mariota is expected to get the start for Washington.
 He has played in parts of seven games, completing 92 of 140 passes (65.7%) for 1,065 yards and seven touchdowns with five interceptions and a rating of 90.3.
 He has also carried 27 times for 193 yards (7.1 average) and one touchdown, with four explosive plays, including a long of 44 yards.
 In the loss at Miami, he completed 20 of 30 passes for 213 yards and one touchdown with one interception.

 Leading the rushing attack is rookie running back Jacory Croskey-Merritt.
 In 11 games, he has rushed 114 times for 498 yards (4.4 average) and four touchdowns.
 He has two explosive runs of 20 or more yards, including a long of 42.
 He also has nine receptions for 68 yards.
 In a 27-10 win over the Los Angeles Chargers on Oct.
 5, he carried 14 times for 111 yards and two touchdowns.
+With him and other, Washington ranks fourth in rush offense, fifth in yards per carry, and the Commanders have the second-best redzone conversion percentage in the NFL.
 See which team to back at SportsLine.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.